-When the The New York Times releases its annual list of must-see destinations, travelers tend to take note.
+When The Times releases its annual list of must-see destinations, travellers tend to take note.
 In 2025, the spotlight falls on Lucca, a small Tuscan city that embodies the elegance, history and easy rhythm of Italian life.
 Away from the crowds of Florence and Rome, Lucca stands out for its well-preserved architecture, vibrant cultural scene, and exceptional food.

 A City Wrapped in Renaissance Walls